-Randall Watsek and the Birch Lane Group currently maintain or advise on over \$250 million in client assets.
-He has managed money for over 25 years, first as a credit portfolio manager at City National Bank and then as an equity research analyst, sector portfolio manager, and quantitative researcher at DGHM, a quality value boutique managing money for pension funds, endowments, businesses, and high net worth individuals.
+Randall Watsek and the Birch Lane Group currently maintain or advise on over \$280 million in client assets as of 3/31/2025.
+He has managed money for over 28 years, first as a credit portfolio manager at City National Bank and then as an equity research analyst, sector portfolio manager, and quantitative researcher at DGHM, a quality value boutique managing money for pension funds, endowments, businesses, and high net worth individuals.
 He leveraged this experience to join Raymond James and advise business owners and executives.